-It is essential that officers exercise sound discretion and consider the totality of the circumstances surrounding any incident where the TASER may be activated.
-Objective facts must indicate the suspect poses an immediate threat to the officer or a member of the public.

-As with any law enforcement equipment, the TASER has limitations and restrictions requiring consideration before its use.
+- It is essential that officers exercise sound discretion and consider the totality of the circumstances surrounding any incident where the TASER may be activated.
+Objective facts must indicate the suspect poses an immediate threat to the officer or a member of the public. - As with any law enforcement equipment, the TASER has limitations and restrictions requiring consideration before its use.
 The TASER should only be used when its operator can safely approach the subject within the operational range of the TASER.
-Although the TASER rarely fails and is generally of Rapolicy Recommendation.
-BPD Policy Recommendation. effective in subduing most individuals, officers should be aware of this potential and be prepared with other options in the
+Although the TASER rarely fails and is generally effective in subduing most individuals, officers should be aware of this potential and be prepared with other options in the unlikely event of such a failure.